intelkid7/Blackhole/README.md

 12. Enter content like images, buttons, headings, paragraphs and so much more!
 13. You can also use other plugins with the theme.
     - NOTE: The styles in other plugins will remain the same and cannot be edited by the theme
-    - However, in the case of forms you can use yForms [https://github.com/intelkid7/yForms]
+    - However, in the case of forms you can use yForms from https://github.com/intelkid7/yForms
 14. That's it!
 Sit back and create stunning websites without writing a single line of code